GenLayer Test

 • transaction_receipt: The transaction receipt object to check

-Returns: True if the transaction failed, otherwise False
+Returns: True if the transaction failed and patterns match (if provided), otherwise False

 Running Tests